JustenRickert/not-not-a-blog/src/view/story-text/md/introduction.md

 There's a finger pointing in your direction.
 Without being told, you follow Recruitment Director Plorkis Crok into the room behind the door owned by the Contraxis Space Exploration corporation.

 The alien welcomes you aboard the _Notnotablog_.
 "Welcome!" says the alien.
-The alien provides for you the name Plorkis Crok, commenting on how it's the same name as what's labeled on the office door.
+The alien explains that Plorkis Crok, the name that's labeled on the office door, is the alien's own.

-Plorkis Crok, obviously a Xa Kinaxen alien, seats you across from the alien's desk (owned by the Contraxis Space Exploration corporation) and asks you about yourself.
+Plorkis Crok, a Xa Kinaxen alien according to appearance, seats you across from the alien's desk (owned by the Contraxis Space Exploration corporation) and asks you about yourself.
 There's a piece of paper handed off with information required to fill out.
-The alien tells a brief tale about the contents of the form, chortling all the while.
-Plorkis Crok, the happiest alien you've ever seen, seems to have an intimate knowledge of the form.
+The alien tells a not-so-brief tale about the contents of the form, chortling all the while.
+Plorkis Crok, the happiest alien you've ever had the pleasure to talk to, seems to know the form intimately.

-After talking through a series of seemingly unrelated topics with the loquacious alien, it is explained that the position has already been approved for you and that this meeting---this _interview_---is just a formality.
+After talking through a series of seemingly unrelated topics with the loquacious alien, Plorkis Crok explains that the position has already been approved for you and that this meeting---this _interview_---is just a formality.
 The true purpose of your being here is to fill out the form.
 Filling it out means the job is yours.

+You really wonder.

 <hr>

 Outside the space station _Notnotablog_ is the endless frontier of space.
 There is no alien in the universe with vision great enough to see across the entirety of it, not even with technological aids.
 Some philosophical Federation aliens posit that the endlessness of space is even greater in magnitude than the endlessness of thought.
 Some pious Federation aliens believe that space is so unimaginably vast that not even a creator deity could have constructed it.
 Some humorist Federation aliens wonder why these aliens even waste their time thinking about it.

+What a laugh.

-A self-diagnosed _genuine neurotic_ author might characterize the endlessness of space as being like dimensionally equivalent to intelligent life's collective time lost thinking about precious fragments and not so precious fragments of involuntary memory.
-The endlessness equivalency condition is no longer met when considering _false_ involuntary memories such as the following:
+An author, one who self-diagnoses as a genuine neurotic, might characterize the endlessness of space as being like dimensionally equivalent to intelligent life's collective time lost thinking about precious fragments and not so precious fragments of involuntary memory.

+Such is the nature of intelligence.
+It is that aliens tall and wide, short and skinny, or anywhere in between, cannot remember well enough all of the seconds they've lost rehashing the times they've felt good or bad or traumatized or whatever else to be able to count them each and add them all up.

+For a short period of time, a period of time just long enough to spell out a long like soliloquy, the self-diagnosed genuine neurotic author turns into a kind of philosophical mathematician, says some crazy nonsense like _The endlessness equivalency condition is no longer met when considering_ false _involuntary memories such as the following_:

 <!-- Post-Modern Prophet Disorder -->